 Sexual Exploitation is taking non-consensual or abusive sexual advantage of another for one's own benefit or the benefit of anyone other than the individual being exploited.
-Sexual exploitation may include but is not limited to: (1) secretly observing the sexual actions of another or allowing others to secretly observe the sexual activity without the knowledge or consent of the other party; (2) sharing visual images, audio recordings, videos of another individual without consent; (3) causing an individual to prostitute them through force, intimidation, or coercion; (4) knowingly exposing another individual to a sexually transmitted disease without their knowledge (5) exposing one's genitalia or causing another person's genitalia to be exposed without effective consent.
+Sexual exploitation may include but is not limited to: (1) secretly observing the sexual actions of another or allowing others to secretly observe the sexual activity without the knowledge or consent of the other party; (2) sharing visual images, audio recordings, videos of another individual in a state of undress or of a sexual nature without consent; (3) causing an individual to prostitute themselves through force, intimidation, or coercion; (4) knowingly exposing another individual to a sexually transmitted disease without their knowledge; (5) exposing one's genitalia or causing another person's genitalia to be exposed without effective consent.